Safeguarding and keeping children safe is our top priority.

 Keep up to date with our latest sports news.

-Letters will be sent home inviting children selected to attend these events.
+Letters will be sent home inviting children selected to attend events.

 Class 3 took part in an athletics activity session held at Cardus School.
 Much fun was had by all.